ECMWFCode4Earth/challenges_2020/README.md

 ## ESoWC 2020 Projects
-Congratulations to the 11 teams that have been selected to be part of ECMWF Summer of Weather Code 2020:
+Congratulations to the 11 teams that were part of ECMWF Summer of Weather Code 2020:

 | Project title | Team | Mentors | Supported by |
 | ---------- | --------------- | -------------- |---------------------|